jwardwell7077/charlie-reporting/README.md

 Workflow `.github/workflows/quality-gate.yml` enforces the gate on pushes / PRs to `main` & `main-foundation`.

+## Development Principles

+We adhere to a core design principle: **Minimal Entry / Minimal Exit**.

+> Each component exposes the fewest necessary public entry points and leaves every object or return value in a fully validated, deterministic state immediately upon exit—no redundant wrapper layers or deferred hidden side effects.

+Practical examples:
+* `Roster` self-loads on construction (optional `from_csv` classmethod) — removed former `load_roster()` wrapper.
+* Dataset generators expose a single `build()` path instead of scattered helper functions.
+* Service orchestration keeps state explicit (roster, RNG, storage) with no hidden globals.

+See `docs/development_principles.md` for rationale, review checklist, and contribution guidelines.

 ## Baseline Tag

 Tag the stabilized foundation: